Things to do in Koh Phangan

 Day trip to Ang Thong Marine National Park

 One of the best things to do in Koh Phangan is a day trip to Ang Thong Marine National Park which we booked through Orion Tours.
-We were picked up at 8:20 from Sarikantang and taken with a few others to Ban Thai Pier where the boat departed at 9am.
+We were picked up at 8:20 from Sarikantang and taken with a few others to Ban Thai Pier.
+The boat departed at 9am.

-There was plenty of space at the front and back of the boat (for you sun worshippers like me!) as well as seating inside.
+There was plenty of space at the front and back of the boat as well as seating inside.
 We started off with a breakfast consisting of cereals and fruit, water coffee and tea.

 After snorkelling we were presented with lunch on the boat whilst we travelled to our next destination.
 I thought this was a great idea as it did not eat into any of our time.
 We were greeted with huge bowls of green curry (vegetarian) rice, vegetables and chicken in breadcrumbs which was pretty tasty.

-At the next destination, the visitors who had decided to kayak (extra 200 baht) were let off the boat and taken on a long tail boat to an island to get in there kayaks.
-The rest of the group (including me) travelled to Mae Koh where we embarked on a short 15 minute hike up to the top of the viewing point to see the beautiful Emerald Lake of Talay Nai surrounded by steep limestone cliffs where there are absolutely stunning views of the lagoon and Marine Park.
+At the next destination, the visitors who had decided to kayak (extra 200 baht) were let off the boat.
+The rest of the group (including me) travelled to Mae Koh where we embarked on a short 15 minute hike up to the top of the viewing point.
+We saw the beautiful Emerald Lake of Talay Nai surrounded by steep limestone cliffs.
+There were absolutely stunning views of the lagoon and Marine Park.
 After the hike, we had 20 minutes for swimming in the sea (so refreshing after the hike) and grabbing a well deserved ice cream.

 Our final stop was to Koh Wua Talap Island (the National Park).
-The entrance fee of 300 baht was included in our tickets but beware with other tour companies that they do not include this in their price.
+The entrance fee of 300 baht was included in our tickets.
+Beware with other tour companies that they do not include this in their price.

 Here we were given the choice of hiking to the top for views over the islands or viewing the caves with beautiful limestone formations.
 I love climbing so I had to opt for the hike but I am not going to lie – it was difficult so make sure you take good footwear!
 Luckily it was shady as it was a steep 500 metre climb (take water!) but there were five resting points along the way all with beautiful views.
 The views of Ang Thong islands were absolutely worth the hike at the top!

 We departed the national park at around 4:30.
-Tuna rolls were served on board with salad and we made our way back to the pier at Koh Phangan, which took around two hours.
+Tuna rolls were served on board with salad and we made our way back to the pier at Koh Phangan.

 It was absolutely worth a day trip to the Ang Thong National Park.
-At 1700 baht (without the kayaks) including the entrance fee it was a bargain – definitely recommend this for things to do in Koh Phangan.
+At 1700 baht (without the kayaks) including the entrance fee it was a bargain.
+We definitely recommend this for things to do in Koh Phangan.

 View Point in Haad Rin